github/codeql-action/CONTRIBUTING.md

 ## Keeping the PR checks up to date (admin access required)

 Since the `codeql-action` runs most of its testing through individual Actions workflows, there are over two hundred jobs that need to pass in order for a PR to turn green.
-Managing these PR checks manually is time consuming and complex.
-Here is a semi-automated approach.
+You can regenerate the checks automatically by running the [Update required checks](.github/workflows/update-required-checks.yml) workflow.

-To regenerate the PR jobs for the action:
+Or you can use this semi-automated approach:

 1. In a terminal check out the `SHA` whose checks you want to use as the base.
 Typically, this will be `main`.
 2. From a terminal, run the following commands: